TeaTracer/apshow/README.md

 # Description
 Visualization of site->subsite->appversion graph in various colors based on membership in subsets.

+It will have several visualization modes.
+First one in JQ-like mode.
+Output is a colored JSON opened in terminal using paginator.

 # Usage
+It's a binary CLI tools.
+Use it in terminal.
 ***
 ```
 apshow --query